BKWLD/cloak-i18n/README.md

 `<cloak-i18n-locale-selector />`

 Renders a select-style menu for choosing a locale.
+This component can be configured with the following Stylus or CSS customer properties:

+- `cloak-i18n-locale-selector-radius` - The radius of the select button and the menu background.
+- `cloak-i18n-locale-selector-padding-h` - The horizontal padding within the toggle button and in the select menu.
+- `cloak-i18n-locale-selector-toggle-height` - The height of the select button.
+- `cloak-i18n-locale-selector-options-padding-v` - The vertical padding within the select menu and the spacing between locale options within the menu.

 ## Contributing